dionito/bjcpMarkDown/2015/English/2015_Guidelines_Beer.md

 **Mouthfeel:** Smooth, medium-light to medium-bodied mouthfeel.
 Medium carbonation.
 Some smooth alcohol warming can be sensed in stronger versions.

-**Entry Instructions:** Entrant [must]{.underline} specify a **strength** (session, standard, double); if no strength is specified, standard will be assumed.
-Entrant [must]{.underline} specify specific **type** of Specialty IPA from the library of known types listed in the Style Guidelines, or as amended by the BJCP web site; or the entrant must describe the type of Specialty IPA and its key characteristics in comment form so judges will know what to expect.
-Entrants [may]{.underline} specify specific **hop varieties** used, if entrants feel that judges may not recognize the varietal characteristics of newer hops. *Entrants may specify a combination of defined IPA types (e.g., Black Rye IPA) without providing additional descriptions.* Entrants may use this category for a different strength version of an IPA defined by its own BJCP subcategory (e.g., session-strength American or English IPA) -- except where an existing BJCP subcategory already exists for that style (e.g., double \[American\] IPA).
+**Entry Instructions:** Entrant **must** specify a **strength** (session, standard, double); if no strength is specified, standard will be assumed.
+Entrant **must** specify specific **type** of Specialty IPA from the library of known types listed in the Style Guidelines, or as amended by the BJCP web site; or the entrant must describe the type of Specialty IPA and its key characteristics in comment form so judges will know what to expect.
+Entrants **may** specify specific **hop varieties** used, if entrants feel that judges may not recognize the varietal characteristics of newer hops. *Entrants may specify a combination of defined IPA types (e.g., Black Rye IPA) without providing additional descriptions.* Entrants may use this category for a different strength version of an IPA defined by its own BJCP subcategory (e.g., session-strength American or English IPA) -- except where an existing BJCP subcategory already exists for that style (e.g., double \[American\] IPA).

 **Currently Defined Types:** *Black IPA, Brown IPA, White IPA, Rye IPA, Belgian IPA, Red IPA*